- Prayer and Worship

-We ask you to engage with your elected officials to voice your support for these young people and call on your members of Congress to find a bipartisan legislative solution to protect Dreamers that provides a path to citizenship, such as S.874, the Dream Act of 2019.
+We ask you to engage with your federal lawmakers to voice your support for these young people and hardworking families.
+Call on your members of Congress to find a bipartisan legislative solution to protect Dreamers that provides a path to citizenship, such as S.874, the Dream Act of 2019.

 By accepting this message, you will be leaving the website of the

 United States Conference of Catholic Bishops.
 This link is provided

 solely for the user's convenience.
 By providing this link, the United